amisolution/ERC20-AMIS/README.md

 Security of the contract

-The contract is created using the most recent solidity compiler to date ( v0.4.9 )
+The contract was created using the most recent solidity compiler at the time ( v0.4.9 )

 The new token contract code is open source and can be reviewed [here:https://github.com/amisolution/ERC20-AMIS/blob/master/AMIS.sol](https://github.com/amisolution/ERC20-AMIS/blob/master/AMIS.sol) is available for review on etherscan: